midstlab/MPR/README.md

 **DiffE_and_hessian.py:** For superimposition of two structures with Biopython and calculation of inverse hessian with Prody.

 **Vector_processing.py:** For visualization of force vectors on ChimeraX 1.8.
-This code generates a `.bild` file using the initial coordinates and weights obtained from an MPR solution which can be directly open with ChimeraX.
-Force arrows can be scaled and customized using the scaling factors.
+This code generates a `.bild` file which can be directly launched on ChimeraX.
+Firstly, it calculates the final coordinates by adding the weights obtained from MPR solution to initial coordinates.
+Then it creates an arrow between the two points.
+Arrows can be scaled and customized using the scaling factors.